andrewchambers/ptrtar/README.md

 $ ptrtar create -dir DIR ./example/uploadencryptedtogoogle.sh $bucket $gpgid > files.ptrtar

+# remember, a ptrtar archive is just a tar archive, regular tar can extract it, just
+# your file data is replaced with your pointers! (tar will also mention some unknown metadata).

 # its a bit slow though, that sucks.
 # we can use a cache file, that remembers the url of files we uploaded,
 # the cache is just an sqlite3 database remembering full path, modified time, and file size